San Francisco Rush: Extreme Racing: Arcade

 Released in 1996, the original San Francisco Rush: Extreme Racing features three tracks that take place in San Francisco, California, and eight playable vehicles.
 San Francisco Rush: Extreme Racing is the first game to use Atari Games' Flagstaff engine.

 Released in 1997, San Francisco Rush: The Rock was a ROM update for the original game, allowing arcade owners to extend the life of the original cabinet.
 The update brought four tracks, including the Alcatraz track, and four new cars.
 The arcade cabinet is seen in one clip in the music video for Len's "Steal My Sunshine" (1999).

 Released in 1998, San Francisco Rush: The Rock: Wave Net is the third and final installment of San Francisco Rush.
-It's an updated version of The Rock with support for online multiplayer.
+It's an updated version of The Rock with support for multi-player online gaming using Midway's WaveNet against other arcades.

 Nintendo 64

 Rush was ported to the Nintendo 64 in 1997.
 This conversion contains six tracks, with two of them containing secret stunt courses, plus one hidden track from both San Francisco Rush: Extreme Racing and San Francisco Rush The Rock: Alcatraz Edition.
 The regular tracks can be run in either reverse or mirrored modes and feature added collectible hidden keys throughout the track that can be used to unlock hidden vehicles.
 Most of the original cars appeared in this conversion, but some from San Francisco Rush The Rock: Alcatraz Edition are not present.
 This conversion contains a Practice Mode and a Death Race mode where all cars that crash during a race remain on the track in a wreck, thereby ending the game if the player crashes.
 The Nintendo 64 port of Rush also includes a Circuit Mode and a save system for Fast Times, circuit progress, and hidden keys that the player can find on secret spots to unlock new cars.

 San Francisco Rush The Rock: Alcatraz Edition was presumed to be ported to the Nintendo 64 for release in 1998, but advertisements included in the box of the Nintendo 64 version stating the game was "Coming Fall 1998 for Nintendo 64" were later reported to be in error.
-The advert was actually intended solely for the arcade version, which includes all of the tracks that were already in the Nintendo 64 version.
+The advert was actually intended solely for the arcade version, which includes all of the tracks that were already in the Nintendo 64 version, and Rush The Rock already released in arcades in October 1997.
+In the end, a Rush sequel with the complete Alcatraz track, Rush 2: Extreme Racing USA, released in 1998 in the US for the Nintendo 64.